iotdomain/iotdomain-standard/myzone-convention.md

 ## Information and Control

 Information can come from many sources like sensors as well as services that derive new information from existing information.
 This includes any data captured by IoT devices, camera images, data from the internet, user input, as well as services that generate new information like analytics and machine learning.

-Control of devices or services is a form of information, one that is provided by users and feeds back into the devices.
-If control is shared with other zones, then inhabitants and services in that zone can also provide control.
+Control of devices or services is a form of information, one that is provided by users and feeds back into the nodes.

-## Addressing & Zoning
+## Addressing of Information

 Anything that produces information is called a 'node', including people.
-Nodes reside in a zone and each node has a unique address consisting of the zone, publisher and nodeId.
+Nodes are published by a publisher and reside in a zone.
+Combined these form the address of the node: the zone ID / the publisher ID / the node ID.
+Nodes have inputs and outputs that have their own address and whose type and instance are appended to the node address.
+The separation of the address segments depends on the publication medium.
+On MQTT this is a '/'.

+## Zones
 A zone is a physical or virtual area where information resides and can be presented.
-A zone can be a home, a street, a city, or an area in a virtual game world.
-All consumers within a zone have access to information published in that zone.
+A zone can be a home, a street, a city, or a virtual area like a sensor network or a game world.
+All consumers in a zone have access to information published in that zone.
 Each zone has a unique identifier.
 A zone ID does not have to be globally unique but must be unqiue between zones it shares information with.
-It is valid to use a domain name as a zoneId where the dots are replaced with dashes.

 Information that is collected within a zone can be shared with other zones of choice.
 External zones can subscribe to information that is made available to them.
 Sharing takes place through a secure connection between zones.

 For example, a water level sensor provides water levels to a city monitoring zone.
 A service within the monitoring zone interprets the water levels from multiple sensors and determines the risk level for flooding.
 This risk level information is shared with the city's community zone and available to residents and visitors of the city website.

 A virtual game uses zones for its street map that are bridged to street zones in the real world.
 The number of people in the real world is reflected in the zone of the game world; An alarm triggered in the real world shows up in the game world; A message sent in the game world shows up in the real world.
-Once support for zones is available in the game the limitation is the imagination.
+Once support for zones is available in the game the possibilities are endless.

 More examples are presented in the MyZone use-cases document.